ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 1. **JWT assertion creation**: The policy creates a JWT assertion with specific claims required by Entra ID
 1. **Certificate signing**: The JWT is signed using the client certificate's private key with PSS padding
 1. **Base64Url encoding**: The JWT uses Base64Url encoding (different from standard Base64)
-1. **Token request**: The signed JWT assertion is sent to Entra ID using the client credentials flow
+1. **Token request**: The signed JWT assertion is sent to Entra ID using the OAuth 2.0 Client Credentials Flow
 1. **Error handling**: Similar to the secret approach, errors are traced and 500 responses are returned
 1. **Cache invalidation**: If a 401 Unauthorized or 403 Forbidden response is returned, the access token is removed from the cache to force re-acquisition on the next request